 Graphic sex dreams

-What it means: “Sex dreams become pretty persistent in the second trimester due to hormones and the fact that we no longer vomit at the smell of hubby’s cologne,” says Loewenberg.
-The influx of hormones leaves most women feeling frisky, and now that the first-trimester woes have disappeared, you (and your partner) can embrace that new, curvy body.
+What it means: “Sex dreams become pretty persistent in the second trimester due to hormonal changes and the fact that we no longer experience morning sickness at the smell of hubby’s cologne,” says Loewenberg.
+The influx of hormone levels leaves most women feeling frisky, and now that the first-trimester woes have disappeared, you (and your partner) can embrace that new, curvy body.

 Falling through ice